ericnsh/clinicWaitAPI/README.md

 ## ClinicWAIT API

-CliniWait is an Node.js API to improve walk-in clinics line-up systems. the API provides interface to :
+CliniWait is an Node.js API perform walk-in clinics line-up system. the API provides interface to :

 * search a walk-in clinic based on geolocation*
 * know how engorged a clinic is before going there